Clinical Hours Guidelines

 Guidelines for Clinical Hours for the Post Masters DNP

 The doctor of nursing practice (DNP) requires a minimum of 1000 hours of clinical practice post baccalaureate degree.
 This means clinical hours from the masters and DNP combined must equal at least 1000 hours.
 These hours must be approved by the course faculty, supervised by a preceptor, and recorded.
 Generally, nurse practitioners accumulate approximately 650 hours of clinical during the master’s degree and therefore require 350 during the DNP program.
-Those from administration or other areas accumulate approximately 300 hours of clinical and therefore require 700 hours of clinical during the DNP program.

 To accommodate different clinical hour needs, the clinical courses have a range of credit options from 1 credit to 3 credits and 6-8 credits.
 Each credit requires 45 hours of clinical practice over the semester.